ropensci/GSODR/data-raw/fetch_isd-history.md

 -   Check for valid lon and lat values;

-    -   isd\_history where latitude or longitude are `NA` or both 0 are removed leaving only properly georeferenced stations,
+    -   isd_history where latitude or longitude are `NA` or both 0 are removed leaving only properly georeferenced stations,

-    -   isd\_history where latitude is &lt; -90˚ or &gt; 90˚ are
+    -   isd_history where latitude is \< -90˚ or > 90˚ are removed,
-        removed,

-    -   isd\_history where longitude is &lt; -180˚ or &gt; 180˚ are
+    -   isd_history where longitude is \< -180˚ or > 180˚ are removed.
-        removed.

 -   A new field, STNID, a concatenation of the USAF and WBAN fields, is added.